-By similar construction we can make non finite independent tight proper colorings on $^{\omega }\omega _{1}$ and maybe on any $^{\lambda }\kappa $, that are non trivial and does not depend only on a finite set of coordinates.
-Thus there are much wider variety of tight proper colorings the 2 tights.
+By similar construction we can make tight proper colorings on $^{\omega }\omega _{1}$ and in general on any ${}^{\lambda }{\kappa } $ that are neither trivial nor depend only on a finite set of coordinates, but they are not finitely independent.
+As 2-tight proper colorings are either finitely independent (if the corresponding ultrafilter is non-principal) or trivial (if the corresponding ultrafilter is principal), this construction gives tight proper colorings that are not 2-tight.